19hours/sg-statutes/Acts/Immigration Act.md

 (4) In any proceedings under this section, the certificate in writing of an immigration officer who boarded or examined any particular aircraft to the effect that the aircraft carried, on arrival in Singapore, a total number of crew corresponding in description to the particulars on the list furnished under subsection (1)(c) shall be conclusive proof that the aircraft did on arrival carry that number of crew.

+### Provision of passenger and crew information in advance by captain, etc., of aircraft due to arrive in Singapore

+23AA\.—(1) The captain, owner, agent or charterer of every aircraft which is due to arrive at any airport in Singapore from a place outside Singapore shall, upon being given reasonable prior notice in writing by the Controller to comply with this section —

+(a) within such time prior to the arrival of the aircraft at the airport, in such form and manner and containing such particulars of the crew as may be prescribed, furnish to the Controller a complete list of all the crew of his aircraft who are or will be on board the aircraft at the time of its arrival at the airport;

+(b) within such time prior to the arrival of the aircraft at the airport and in such form and manner as may be prescribed, furnish to the Controller a complete list of all passengers who are or will be on board the aircraft at the time of its arrival at the airport; and

+(c) furnish to the Controller in relation to every passenger landing in Singapore, such particulars regarding one or both of the following:

+(i) advance passenger information;

+(ii) information recorded in the passenger reservation system for that aircraft,

+within such time prior to the arrival of the aircraft at the airport and in such form and manner as may be prescribed.

+(2) The Controller may at any time by notice in writing to the captain, owner, agent or charterer of an aircraft, revoke the notice given to him under subsection (1).

+(3) The captain, owner, agent or charterer of an aircraft who contravenes subsection (1) shall be guilty of an offence.

+(4) Any captain, owner, agent or charterer of an aircraft who is required to comply with this section need not comply with section 23(1)(a), (b) and (c) unless so required by an immigration officer.

+[Act 18 of 2012 wef 19/12/2012]

-### Production of lists and persons by master, etc., of train
+### Provision of passenger and crew information by master, etc., of train arriving in, leaving or due to leave Singapore

-23A\.—(1) The master, owner, agent or charterer of every train arriving in or leaving Singapore shall, at an authorised train checkpoint and if required to do so by an immigration officer —
+23A\.—(1) Subject to section 23B(4), the master, owner, agent or charterer of every train arriving at any train checkpoint in Singapore from a place outside Singapore or leaving or due to leave any train checkpoint in Singapore to a place outside Singapore shall, at an authorised train checkpoint and if required to do so by an immigration officer —

-(a) furnish to that officer a complete list of the members of the crew in such form and containing such particulars as may be prescribed;
+(a) within such time, in such form and manner and containing such particulars of the crew as may be prescribed, furnish to that officer a complete list of all the crew who are or will be on board the train at the time of its arrival at the train checkpoint or departure from the train checkpoint, as the case may be;

-(b) produce to that officer for inspection and interrogation all the members of the crew;
+(b) if so required by that immigration officer, produce to that immigration officer for inspection and interrogation every member of the crew as directed, either generally or specifically, by that immigration officer;

 (c) submit to such search of his train as may be necessary to establish the presence or absence of other persons on board; and

-(d) report the presence on board of any stowaway or any unauthorised person or any person proceeding to any state or country on his removal from any other state or country by the competent authorities of that state or country.
+(d) upon the arrival of the train at or before the departure of the train from the train checkpoint, as the case may be, report the presence on board of any stowaway or any unauthorised person or any person proceeding to any state or country on the person’s removal from any other state or country by the competent authorities of that other state or country.

-[38/93; 53/2004]
+[Act 18 of 2012 wef 19/12/2012]

 (2) In the case of a train carrying passengers, the master shall, in addition —

-(a) furnish a complete list of all passengers in such form and containing such particulars as may be prescribed;
+(a) within such time, in such form and manner and containing such particulars as may be prescribed, furnish a complete list of all passengers who are or will be on board the train at the time of its arrival at the train checkpoint or departure from the train checkpoint, as the case may be;

+[Act 18 of 2012 wef 19/12/2012]

-(b) furnish in relation to every passenger disembarking in or embarking from Singapore such particulars in such form as may be prescribed; and
+(b) furnish in relation to every passenger disembarking in or embarking from Singapore such particulars in such form and manner within such time as may be prescribed; and

+[Act 18 of 2012 wef 19/12/2012]

-(c) produce all passengers for inspection and interrogation.
+(c) if so required by an immigration officer, produce every passenger for inspection and interrogation as directed, either generally or specifically, by that immigration officer.

-[38/93]
+[Act 18 of 2012 wef 19/12/2012]

 (3) The master, owner, agent or charterer of a train who contravenes subsection (1) or (2), and any person who hinders or obstructs any search of a train under subsection (1)(c), shall each be guilty of an offence.